Corporate Governance

 Sika Code of Conduct (CoC)

 All employees joining Sika receive a copy in their local language and must confirm their commitment to the CoC.
-E-learnings about the CoC are made available in more than a dozen languages, with all employees working digitally asked to complete them periodically.
-All other employees receive regular classroom trainings about the revised CoC and the provisions that apply to their daily work.
+E-learnings about the CoC are made available in many languages, with all employees working digitally asked to complete them periodically.
+All other employees receive regular classroom training and the provisions that apply to their daily work.

 Supplier Code of Conduct (SCoC)

-The Supplier Code of Conduct (SCoC) was revised in 2021.
-The section “Protection of environment and health, commitment to sustainable development” highlights how suppliers must implement all applicable environmental, health, safety, and transportation standards and maintain a recognized management system like ISO 14000 and ISO 45001 to ensure constant monitoring and improvement of their impact on the environment, health, and safety.
+In the Supplier Code of Conduct (SCoC) the section “Protection of environment and health, commitment to sustainable development” highlights how suppliers must implement all applicable environmental, health, safety, and transportation standards and maintain a recognized management system like ISO 14000 and ISO 45001 to ensure constant monitoring and improvement of their impact on the environment, health, and safety.

 Quality Manual